 We offer grants for general operations and projects; technical assistance; and program-related investments to organizations for work that leads to landscape-scale land preservation and stewardship.
 We also convene groups and encourage participation in strategic partnerships.
-We support efforts throughout the Chicago region with current emphasis on five priority landscapes: Calumet, Forest Preserves of Cook County, Grand Kankakee, Hackmatack National Wildlife Refuge, and Midewin National Tallgrass Prairie.
+We support efforts throughout the greater Chicago region (see Chicago Wilderness Vision map below for range) with current emphasis on five landscapes: Calumet, Forest Preserves of Cook County, Grand Kankakee, Hackmatack National Wildlife Refuge, and Midewin National Tallgrass Prairie.
 Please review our strategy and the eligibility requirements below.

-Protecting more land is a big job.
+Restoring land is a big job.
 Stewarding it long-term is an even bigger job.
-That’s why we offer general operating grants to sustain land conservation organizations, as well as capacity-building grants to help them meet expanded land conservation opportunities.
+That’s why we offer general operating grants to sustain land conservation organizations, as well as capacity-building grants to help them meet expanded land restoration and stewardship opportunities.
 We also encourage partnerships and collaborations to accelerate and enhance our region’s conservation goals.

-Some land conservation happens with easements or acquisitions.
-Some with volunteers armed with loppers.
-Some occurs at the policy level.
-For this reason, we support advocacy efforts to align regional planning and on-the-ground results with established land conservation goals.
+Land conservation progress also occurs at the policy level.
+For this reason, we support advocacy efforts to align federal, state, regional, and local policy and planning opportunities with established land conservation goals.

 Your complete proposal must be submitted online by 11:59pm Central Time on